aFku/Java-ImageProcessor/README.md

 # Java-ImageProcessor

 An application in form of microservices.
-Tt allows you to:
+It allows you to:
 - Send image to processing with HTML form in Angular app hitting backend REST API
 - Chose how you want to customize your image
 - Process your image